AShiningRay/SwanKernel-LGV20/README.md

 ### What does this kernel try to achieve?

 The main goal here is to have a kernel that not only has extra features and improvements, but is also clean and concise, having only features that are truly needed from a kernel that will run alongside a Android 11-based ROM.
 One example of that is Kcal display control, a feature that is unnecessary here since most, if not all Android 11 ROMs have LiveDisplay for that exact same purpose, and without the need to root.
 This helps the kernel have a small overhead and file size, as well as promote better maintainability, because i'm still a complete newbie when it comes to kernel development and compilation.

+This kernel does have a battery life bias, but will still scale up to maximum performance when needed.
+No Overclocking is done, for now at least.

 ### Does it have any features over a stock kernel?